differentpla-net/differentpla-net.github.io/_posts/2007-04-23-how-do-i-add-a-settings-page-to-my-gadget.md

     }
   </script></pre>

-The <tt>settingsClosed</tt> function is called when the user closes the settings window.
+The `settingsClosed` function is called when the user closes the settings window.
 You'll probably use this to refresh the gadget's display.

 For more information, check out [this page](http://msdn2.microsoft.com/en-us/library/ms723694.aspx#_sidebar_gdo_08_GadgetSettings).